Engineered Hardwood Flooring

 We have provided outstanding engineered hardwood flooring products for over 50 years now.
 We stock 1st quality, builder grade, blue label, and utility grade to match any flooring budget.
-All our engineered floors ship nationwide to your home or shipping terminal today.
+All our engineered hardwood flooring ships nationwide to your home or a shipping terminal.
 We have engineered hardwood that is made in the USA.
-Engineered hardwood is more resistant to moisture and climate changes than traditional solid hardwood flooring.
-Your home will look stunning with new hardwood wood floors at a price every budget can love.
+An engineered wood floor is more resistant to moisture and climate changes than traditional solid hardwood flooring.
+Your home will look stunning with a new hardwood floor at a price that is easy on the pocket book.

 Why Engineered Hardwood Flooring In Your Home?